-When a child begins at Comper with specific needs already identified, we gather all information available from parents and any other settings already attended.
+When a child begins at Comper Nursery with specific needs already identified, we gather all information available from parents and any other settings already attended.
 We encourage all new children to visit the school before starting.
 For children with additional needs, we may organise more than one visit and they will spend more time getting to know the environment and any key adults that might be supporting them.
 If appropriate we will make a transition book for the child with photos of the school building and the staff to help the child to remember their visits to us.

 When children are either moving into the next year group up at Comper or transitioning to another school we begin to prepare children well in advance.
-We have a close working relationship with SS Mary and John Primary School where most of our reception children transition to.
+We have a close working relationship with SS Mary and John Primary School where a lot of our Nursery children transition into reception at the end of their time with us.
 These are some of the things we do to support their transition: